Squadify-FS/squadify-backend/README.md

 Run "npm install"

 Create a .env file in the root folder, and add to it a JWT_SECRET.
 Make it whatever you want it to be (but don't be too obvious with it)
+*
+JWT_SECRET= whatever you want this to be
+DB_HOST=db <- must be 127.0.0.1 for start:dev, and "db" for docker
+DB_PORT=5432 <- default postgres port, leave it there DB_NAME=squadify_db <- call it whatever you want, but make sure to create one in your psql for start:dev.
+Docker will make its own with this name.
+DB_USER=postgres <- default postgres user
+DB_PASSWORD=postgres <- whatever
+PORT=3000 <- whatever port you want to use
+*

 ## Running the backend as dev